Child found dead in Indiana was stuffed into a suitcase - NewsBreak

 SELLERSBURG, Ind.
 (WEHT) — Indiana State Police have released more information about the little boy that was found dead in a Washington County woods over the weekend.
 Police say the boy, who’s believed to be 5-years-old, was found inside a hard case suitcase.

 According to law enforcement officials, a resident found the body of a black male child near East Holder Road around 7:30 Saturday evening.
-The resident told police they came across the child while looking for mushrooms.Drunk driver strikes into stationary Illinois State Police car
+The resident told police they came across the child while looking for mushrooms.Search underway for missing 15-year-old girl in Fultondale

 Officials confirm an autopsy has been conducted, but no information as to the cause of death was determined.
 Results of the toxicology report are still pending, police say, and investigators are hopeful that information will shed more light on the cause of death.